 Medicaid recipients shall not be required to pay for any services entitled to you under your Medicaid coverage plan.
-A photocopy of the documentation must be submitted at the time of signing this agreement and the first week of every month thereafter or the full fee will be charged for that month.

 Waivers and/or Billing Agreements are at the sole discretion of the PTC Executive Director and determined on an individual basis.